thoth-tech/documentation/Arcade Games Bugs and Improvements/Improvement Suggestions/Runner Dash/Runner Dash Alternate Spawns.md

 ## Improvement Suggestion Description

-The Player, enemy(or enemies), and gem should all have spawn points.
+The Player, enemy(or enemies), and gem should all have different spawn points.

 ## Reasoning